igraugar/sofi-image/README.md

 )
 ```

-The following combinations were verified end to end against this package.
+The following combinations were verified end-to-end against this package.
 Pretrained weights change nothing in the plumbing, since the wrapper reads outputs alone.

 | Library | Architectures verified |
 | --- | --- |